 Installation and operation must be conducted in accordance with local and national regulations and normal codes of good practice.
 When moving or lifting the product, caution must be observed to ensure the safety of personnel.
 Only the appropriate lifting equipment must be used.

 1.3 Application

-This product is to be used indoors only and must only be used for the application it was designed for as consulted by Vertiv.
+This product is to be used indoors only and must only be used for the application it was designed for.
 This product must not be used in a hazardous environment.